rrupeshh/Image-Slider/README.md

 # Image Slider

-This is a image slider.
+This is a image slider which can be integrated to any websites.
 Tools Used:
-    HTML
+* HTML
-    CSS
+* CSS
-    JavaScript
+* JavaScript